octosteve/slide_hero/README.md

 `#list` must be nested in a slide.
 It takes an optional argument of :ordered to create an ordered list.
 List items are added by the `#point` method.

+**code**

+    presentation "My Presentation" do
+      slide "A slide" do
+        code(:ruby) do
+          "working_code.rb"
+        end
+      end
+    end

+`#code` must be nested in a slide.
+It loads any code file in the same directory as the file.

 #### Animation

 Animation for points are supported.